 Now you’re ready to get planting.
 Choose a selection of fruit and vegetables that you enjoy eating and plant as per the on-pack instructions - whether seeds or young plants.

-The soil conditioner will keep all plants fed for up to six weeks, but after that, you’ll need to give them a top-up with an All-Purpose Plant Food.
+The compost will keep all plants fed for up to six weeks, but after that, you’ll need to give them a top-up with Fruit & Veg Plant Food.

 In no time at all, you’ll be harvesting your own tasty home-grown fruit and vegetables!

 Don’t forget the flowers!
 Marigolds planted in among vegetables will help ward off pests and attract beneficial insects, while nasturtiums will make your plants look attractive and you can eat the flowers in salads.